Samar-class offshore patrol vessel

-Samar class of offshore patrol vessels are series of five ships built by Goa Shipyard Limited, Vasco da Gama, Goa for the Indian Coast Guard.
+The Samar class of offshore patrol vessels are a series of five ships built by Goa Shipyard Limited, Vasco da Gama, Goa for the Indian Coast Guard.

 Design and description

 The construction of vessels was ordered in April 1990 and these ships are half-sisters to seven Sukanya-class patrol vessel units in the Indian Navy.
 A total of twelve were originally planned and then cut to six.
 The vessels are intended for offshore patrol duties for the protection of oil platforms and the Indian exclusive economic zone.

 The vessels in this class are 102 m long with a beam of 11.6 m.
 They are powered by two Kirloskar-SEMT-Pielstick diesel engines (8000 hp) driving two propellers and have a range 7000 nmi at a cruising speed of 15 kn.
 The Samar-class ships feature an Integrated Bridge System (IBS), Integrated Machinery Control System (IMCS), high power External Fire Fighting System, two Indian-built 30 mm gun mounts and one 76 mm OTO Melara dual-purpose gun.
 Besides, the ships are provided with a BEL-made onboard day/night infrared surveillance system to detect elusive targets which can evade radar detection due to their small radar cross-section (RCS) or higher sea state.